San7o/tenno-tl/README.md

 # tenno template library

-Tenno is a standard library implementation inspired by the C++23 standard, compatible with C++17 language onwards.
+Tenno is a library inspired by the C++23 standard library, compatible with C++17 language onwards.
 It aims to provide constexpr and thread-safe containers with security in mind.
 You can expect most of the apis to be similar to the standard library.